murray-cecile/csds-nhoods/README.md

 The next step is to combine the state-level user ID files.
 I created two ways to do this: by state, and by user ID.
 In the first case, all 256 csv files corresponding to a particular state are concatenated; in the second, all 51 states for a given user ID are concatenated.
 I ran this process locally on the main node, using nohup.

 At this stage, I dropped observations where the accuracy value was greater than 500 (indicating that the location estimate was precise to a radius larger than 500 meters).
+I also drop observations where the user ID is just a single '0' character.

 * concatenate_states.py: wraps user IDs up by state.
 It takes a user ID and an optional two-digit state FIPS as an argument and loops through all of the files, appending them into one large file.
 If no two-digit state FIPS is provided, it will loop through all 51 by default, but these files are usually too big to use.